Dementia 13: Plot

 Louise, realizing that Lady Haloran is emotionally overwrought and superstitious, devises a plan to convince the old woman that Kathleen is trying to communicate with her from beyond the grave.
 She steals some of Kathleen's old toys and places them at the bottom of the estate's pond, where they will float to the surface in a ghostly way during the middle of the day.
-She sees what appears to be Kathleen's perfectly preserved corpse at the bottom of the pond.
+She swims and sees what appears to be Kathleen's perfectly preserved corpse at the bottom of the pond.
 Horrified, she surfaces and is attacked with an axe by an unknown assailant.
-Her killer drags Louise's corpse away.
+Louise's killer drags her corpse away.

-Concerned family doctor Justin Caleb arrives and becomes determined to solve the mystery.
+Concerned family doctor Justin Caleb arrives and is determined to solve the mystery.
 He questions the family.
 The murderer decapitates a man named Simon, who has been poaching on the estate.
-Dr. Caleb has the pond drained, revealing a stone statue shrine, engraved with the words "Forgive Me, Kathleen."
+Dr. Caleb has the pond drained, revealing a shrine with a headstone, engraved with the words "Forgive Me, Kathleen."
 The following night, Lady Haloran is attacked by a shadowy figure, but she eludes him and collapses in the castle's courtyard.

 Dr. Caleb uses an obscure nursery rhyme ("Fishy, fishy, in a brook, Daddy caught you on a hook"), recited by Billy under hypnosis, to help him discover Louise's frozen corpse hidden away in a meat locker.
 Next to the bloody body is a wax figure of Kathleen.
 Dr. Caleb places the figure in a public square to lure out the killer.
-Taking the bait, a gibbering Billy, who has gone insane with guilt over causing the death of his sister Kathleen, attempts to kill Richard's fiancée Kane with an axe.
+Taking the bait, a gibbering Billy, who has gone insane with guilt over inadvertently causing Kathleen's death years ago, attempts to kill Richard's fiancée Kane with an axe.
 Dr. Caleb saves her life by shooting Billy to death with a pistol he was carrying in his pocket.